2019 PEP Special General Meeting

-Research teams shortlisted for support under the third round of PEP’s PAGE II program will present new proposals for discussion with peers and international experts.
+Research teams shortlisted for support under the third round of PEP’s PAGE II program will present new proposals for discussion with peers and international experts, during a series of parallel sessions and individual meetings to be held on September 5-6.
 Following these presentations, the final selection of projects for PEP support will be made.

-- Applying cutting-edge experimental impact evaluation research methods and analytical tools,
+- Applying cutting-edge experimental impact evaluation research methods and analytical tools (Aug 30 - Sept 1)

 Program of activities